thegooddocsproject/request-for-comment/rfc-007-glossaries-repository-and-website.md

 ## Decisions deferred

+* For the long term, we are yet to decide whether the glossary project should be spawned into an independent project, or should be considered a sub-project of The Good Docs Project.
 * What page structure and content will be on the website?
 * Where will we publish the public schema for the defacto standard glossary we are developing, and associated git repository?
 This URL will be referenced by other schemas.
 We will probably use [https://w3id.org](https://w3id.org) which is used by other schemas for this purpose.
 * Whether we will establish a subdomain: https://glossaries.thegooddocsproject.dev for the website.
 This might initially be a redirect or might be the actual homepage.